ECP-WarpX/WarpX/Docs/source/usage/parameters.rst

     * ``FieldProbe``
-        This type computes the value of each component of the electric and magnetic fields and of the norm of the electric and magnetic field vectors at a point in the domain.
+        This type computes the value of each component of the electric and magnetic fields and of the Poynting vector (a measure of electromagnetic flux) at a point in the domain.
         The point where the fields are measured is specified through the input parameters ``<reduced_diags_name>.x_probe``, ``<reduced_diags_name>.y_probe`` and
         ``<reduced_diags_name>.z_probe``.